-

 Section 2.
 Regular Meetings

-At least eight (8) regular meetings of this corporation shall be held during the school year.
+At least four (4) regular meetings of this corporation shall be held during the school year.
 Dates of meetings shall be determined by the Board of Directors and announced at the first regular meeting of the year.
 Seven (7) days’ notice shall be given of a change of date.

 Section 3.
 Special Meetings